 In January 2007, OAO UGK TGK-8 ("TGK-8"), a newly acquired subsidiary (refer to Note 14.
 Business combinations) issued 3.5 million non-convertible bonds with a face value of 1,000 Russian rubles each.
-These bonds were placed at their face value with a maturity of 5 years, with a coupon yield of 8.0% per annum and they have a half year coupon period.
-In June 2008, after the acquisition, TGK-8 redeemed approximately 3.26 million bonds in accordance with the conditions of the bonds issue.
+These bonds were placed at the face value with a maturity of 5 years, with a coupon yield of 8.0% per annum and they have a half year coupon period.
+By the end of May 2009, TGK-8 redeemed all issued bonds in accordance with the conditions of the bonds issue.